embassynetwork/modernomad/docs/how-to-run.md

 - browse through settings.py. make note of the location of the media directory and media_url, and any other settings of interest.

-## initialisation
+## Initialisation

 go back into the top level repository directory and do the following:

-- `./manage.py migrate` will initialise the database on first run
+- `./manage.py migrate` will initialise the database on first run.
+In the next step you want to get some initial data into the database.
+- `./manage.py generate_test_data`.
+This will populate the database with some randomized initial data.

 ## Run!